 My needs for this system were quite straight forward.
 First and foremost, it had to pack some serious power.
 More specifically, I wanted to be able to crank up the graphical settings in games whilst still maintaining a framerate between 60 and 75fps on my 2560x1080 Freesync display.
 Also, it had to be compact and WiFi-capable, as I'm limited on desk space and running an Ethernet cable to my desk is near-impossible.
 It had to be capable of moderate multitasking, and it had to look the part.

 I'm in no way disappointed.
 Gaming performance is amazing.
 Every game I've tried stays north of 60fps at 2560x1080, with graphical quality dialled up to eleven and some anti-aliasing thrown in to boot.
 Favourites of mine include Skyrim, Dishonored 2, Elite Dangerous, DOOM, Shadow of Mordor, DiRT Rally and Fallout 4, and this machines runs them effortlessly.

 Additionally, Freesync is awesome.
 I'm glad I picked an AMD card over an NVIDIA one because of it.
 Multitasking is a dream thanks to the 16GB of RAM and strong CPU, and everything loads super-fast thanks to the SSD.
-Temperatures are warm but not unsafe, the CPU doesn't top 70 degrees and the GPU tends to hover in the high 70s and low 80s.
+Temperatures are warm but not unsafe, the CPU doesn't top 70 degrees and the GPU tends to hover in the mid 70s.
 As for noise, it's very quiet at idle and tolerable under full load, I wear headphones whilst gaming anyway so load noise levels aren't a massive issue for me.
 I think it looks awesome too, really sleek white/black/red theme going on.